dnsimple/dnsimple-support/content/articles/domains-be.markdown

 ### Authcode {#auth}

-Like most TLDs, .BE requires an authorization code to transfer a domain (but also for changing the contact).
+Like most TLDs, .BE requires an authorization code to transfer a domain or to change the contact.
 That auth code will be sent to the current registrant's e-mail address when you start the transfer process within the domain details page.

 You can also request that an authorization code be sent via the [registry website](https://www.dnsbelgium.be/en/manage-domain-name/change-registrar).